Metu-O/Feature-Selection-Qiime2/README.md

 # Bash Script runs all codes

 Note: The bash script was personalized to my personal environments and filepaths.
 Edit before use.
+The easiest way to run the bash script is to change lines 11 & 20-26.
+To change other parts of the script, continue reading.

 # Command lines